Ypertex/blog/content/articles/better-decision-making/index.md

 ## FAQ: Frequently Asked Questions

-Feel free to reach out (via Social Media linked on this site) if you have more questions than the ones answered below.
+Feel free to reach out (via social media linked on this site) if you have more questions than the ones answered below.

 ---